TechLadies/pre-bootcamp-workshop5-2020/exercise_1/README.md

 >
 ```

-Try typing some code in the console for eg, `console.log('Hello TechLadies!')`
+Let's try typing some code in the console - `console.log('Hello TechLadies!')`

 ```node
 Welcome to Node.js v12.18.2.